JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 **BACK AT BOOTH**

-(HOLD - The shift is sharp.
+(HOLD - The shift in tension is sharp.
 Jarring.)

 Adrian blinks, then forces an easy grin.